pingcap/community/bug-hunting-programs/bug-hunting-program.md

 *   The individual points of new members joining the team will be frozen to the state before joining the team, and the points earned after joining the team will be owned by the team;
 *   Participants who leave the team and rejoin as individuals do not inherit team points.

-**Q2**: Can I invite PingCAP's internal employees to team up?
+**Q2: Can I invite PingCAP's internal employees to team up?**

 **Answer**: Of course you can!
 We welcome our community members to team up with PingCAP employees.
 If you don’t know any PingCAPers, shout out in the **#everyone** slack channel.
 To ensure the fairness of the event, the team that include PingCAP employees will be marked with a star (*).
 Their bug hunting points will not be included in the final ranking, but are valid for the prizes redemption.

-**Q3**:  Are the bugs reported here available to be picked for the 4.0 [TiDB Usability Challenge Program](https://github.com/pingcap/community/blob/master/challenge-programs/challenge-program-season-2.md)?
+**Q3:  Are the bugs reported here available to be picked for the 4.0 [TiDB Usability Challenge Program](https://github.com/pingcap/community/blob/master/challenge-programs/challenge-program-season-2.md)?**

 **Answer**: Of course YES!
 We would love to see  [TiDB Challenge Program](https://github.com/pingcap/community/blob/master/challenge-programs/challenge-program-season-2.md) participants  help us fix these issues!
 Challenge points will be granted once you successfully pick one and fix it.